Filing U. S. District Court Complaint Pro Se

 (1) Request hearing at EEOC or final agency decision (FAD) in lieu of hearing.

 (2) File a civil action discrimination complaint.
+See How to File a Pro Se Court Complaint.

 Later, when you receive Final Agency Decision (FAD), you will have the following two options: (1) file a civil action complaint at U. S. District Court, or (2) file an appeal with Office of Federal Operations (OFO).

 It is better to file a civil action complaint at a federal District Court than to request EEOC hearing or, later, file an appeal with OFO.
-Because most cases nowadays are dismissed on summary judgment by EEOC administrative judges (AJs).
+Because most cases nowadays are dismissed on summary judgment by EEOC administrative judges (AJ’s).
 And OFO is an arm of EEOC.

 If you still want to request EEOC hearing, it must be requested within 30 days of receipt of the Report of Investigation (ROI) issued by the federal agency’s EEO office.
 Hearing can be requested via online in the federal sector of EEOC portal.
 Visit EEOC.gov.